 1. These Cats Have an Ancient History

 Today, most Sam Sawet cats are wild-type cats living in Thailand, with roots going back centuries.
-It’s likely that just as Siamese cats were favored by wealthy pet owners in the past, the ancestors of today’s Sam Sawets were beloved pets to people of all classes.
+It’s likely that just as wealthy pet owners favored Siamese cats in the past, the ancestors of today’s Sam Sawets were beloved pets to people of all classes.

-One unusual trait that many Sam Sawet cats share is that they don’t trigger allergies much or at all.
-Sam Sawet cats have a plush coat that is resistant to shedding and doesn’t produce much dander, similar to Russian Blue cats.
-This makes them a great choice for owners who have mild to moderate allergies.
+One unusual trait that many Sam Sawet cats share is that they don’t trigger allergies in some people compared to other cars.
+Sam Sawet cats have plush coats resistant to shedding and don’t produce much dander, similar to Russian Blue cats.
+This makes them a better choice for ownerswithe mild to moderate allergies.